All Nippon Airways Flight 857

-All Nippon Airways Flight 857 was a scheduled domestic flight from Tokyo Haneda Airport to Hakodate Airport that was hijacked by a lone individual on June 21, 1995.
+All Nippon Airways Flight 857 was a scheduled domestic flight from Tokyo Haneda Airport to Hakodate Airport operated by a Boeing 747-100 that was hijacked by a lone individual on June 21, 1995.
 The aircraft was boarded by police the next morning following an over-night standoff, in the first instance where force was used to respond to an aircraft hijacking in Japan, led by the Hokkaido Prefectural Police with support from the Tokyo Metropolitan Police Department Special Assault Team (then known as the Special Armed Police).

 Hijacking and response

 At around 11:45 a.m., a single hijacker took control of the Boeing 747 aircraft while it was flying over Yamagata Prefecture, and took the 365 passengers and crew hostage.

 The hijacker claimed to be a member of the Aum Shinrikyo religious cult, which was then under investigation for its role in the Tokyo subway sarin attacks.
 The hijacker claimed to be in possession of plastic explosives and sarin gas, and used these assertions to threaten the crew.
 At the time, Japanese law enforcement and the public were worried that the hijacking may have been part of a plan to conduct terrorist attacks in order to ensure Asahara's post-apocalyptic visions would be fulfilled.

 After the aircraft landed in Hakodate at 12:42 p.m., the hijacker demanded the release of Aum Shinrikyo leader Shoko Asahara, and that the plane be refuelled and returned to Tokyo.
 He only spoke through the cabin crew, and refused to allow food or drinks to be brought into the aircraft.

 In Tokyo, a task force was established consisting of Chief Cabinet Secretary Kozo Igarashi, Japanese Transport Minister Shizuka Kamei and the Public Security Commission chairman, Hiromu Nonaka to oversee the incident.

 As the stand-off progressed that evening, the Tokyo Metropolitan Police led a nationwide background search of each passenger on the flight and concluded that the hijacker was the only suspicious individual on board.
 This conclusion was supported by communication from the pilot and from passengers with mobile phones, who told police that the hijacker was acting alone.
 One of the passengers in contact with police was folk singer Tokiko Kato, who was en route to a scheduled concert in Hakodate.
 The Japanese Self-Defense Forces were placed on high alert throughout the incident.

 The next day, at 3:42 a.m., at the direction of Prime Minister Tomiichi Murayama, the aircraft was stormed by Hokkaido and Tokyo police units that had previously been monitoring the aircraft from outside.
 The hijacker was arrested, with only him and one passenger injured.

 Some of the officers from the Hokkaido Prefectural Police masqueraded as airport employees when they made the arrest.

 The hijacker apologized for his actions and said that he had to do it when he was detained by police.